pivotal/docs-tap/install-components.md

         Where:

-        - `VERSION-NUMBER` is the version of the package listed in step 1 above.
+        - `VERSION-NUMBER` is the version of the package listed in step 1.

         For example: